skienzmatishun/rippreport/content/p/fairhope-sold-to-the-highest-bidder/index.md

 ![](https://cdn.rippreport.com/3bs1.png)

-he Fairhope Council is made up of all Catalyst candidates.
+The Fairhope Council is made up of all Catalyst candidates.
 Three bees, Burrell, Boone and Brown, who have all used their elected office for personal gain, are going for the honey, again.

 Source: [rippreport.com/2019/10/09/honey-bees](https://rippreport.com/honey-bees)